diogoleitao/fenixfuzz/README.md

     minimum = 1
     maximum = 20

-__*genmode*__: it specifies how the fuzz patterns are generated.
-Generation-based fuzzing will use the *fenixfuzz_model* as a starting point; mutation-based fuzzing will start from a known good input (that is, one that is accepted) and mutate and reuse it as long as it produces good results (this is measured by heuristics).
-Accepted values are either *generation* or *mutation*.

-    genmode = generation

-__*test_api*__: if the value is [y]es, then the FenixEdu's API is tested.
-If it's [n]o, then only the web platform is fuzzed.

-    test_api = y

 __*charset*__:  the charset to be used when the *fenixfuzz_model* file has no rules at all.
 This acts as a fallback value or as a starting point for fields that are not covered by the rules in the JSON file.
 Accepted values are *all* (Python's printable characters), *no-white*, *alpha*, *char* and *num*.